jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-19-Floating.md

 Between
 Point A
 And Point B
-We came here to reach beyond our
+I came here to reach beyond our
 Earth and through the stars
 (Dm-C#-C-G-F-G-F) maybe
 We came here to reach beyond our